Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-Whenever a buyer-initiated (respectively, seller-initiated) trade occurs, we record the lowest price among all institutions' sell prices (respectively, the highest price among all institutions' buy prices), in order to calculate the skipping cost of the trade.
-We then adjust the mid-prices of $\theta_i$ and $\theta_j$ by subtracting $s_0/2$ from $M^i_{t^*}$ and adding $s_0/2$ to $M^j_{t^*}$ (respectively, subtracting $s_0/2$ from $M^j_{t^*}$ and adding $s_0/2$ to $M^i_{t^*}$) and widening each of $s^i_t$ and $s^j_t$ by $s_0/2$.
-Finally, we re-set the values of $B^i_{t^*}$, $A^i_{t^*}$, $B^j_{t^*}$, and $A^j_{t^*}$ according to these new mid-prices and spreads.
-This has the effect of separating $B^i_{t^*}=A^j_{t^*}$ by $3s_0/2$.
-All other prices (including $B^j_{t^*}$ and $A^i_{t^*}$) remain unchanged.
-This feature models a decrease in trading desire from the initiator and acceptor, due to the execution of the trade.
-At a technical level, widening the spread removes the undesirable possibility of the initiator's price and acceptor's price being equal infinitely often in an arbitrarily small interval after they first meet.
+Whenever a trade occurs between a pair of institutions, $\theta_i$ and $\theta_j$, we record the skipping cost of the trade and then move $M^i_{t^*}$ and $M^j_{t^*}$ together by $s_0$ to reflect that $\theta_i$ and $\theta_j$ have successfully satisfied their desires to trade with each other.
+If the trade is buyer-initiated, we subtract $s_0/2$ from $M^i_{t^*}$ and add $s_0/2$ to $M^j_{t^*}$; if the trade is seller-initiated, we instead subtract $s_0/2$ from $M^j_{t^*}$ and add $s_0/2$ to $M^i_{t^*}$.
+We then increase both $s^i_t$ and $s^j_t$ by $s_0/2$.
+This adjustment models a decrease in trading desire from the initiator and acceptor from the execution of the trade (as reflected by widening the bid--ask spread), and it removes the undesirable possibility of the initiator's price and acceptor's price being equal infinitely often in an arbitrarily small time interval.
+When we have completed these updates, we recalculate the values of $B^i_{t^*}$, $A^i_{t^*}$, $B^j_{t^*}$, and $A^j_{t^*}$ using Equation \eqref{eq:ab}.

-We now see how trading stops the mid-prices from spreading out.
-If the mid-prices of $\theta_i$ and $\theta_j$ diverge by the average of their spreads, then the buy price of one trader meets the sell price of another from below and a trade is triggered.
-The mid-prices are then moved back together by $s_0$, reversing the previous divergence.
-The spreads then revert towards $s_0$, which has the effect of stopping them from growing indefinitely as trades occur.
+We now see how trading stops the mid-prices from spreading out indefinitely over time.
+If the distance between the mid-prices of $\theta_i$ and $\theta_j$ equals the mean of their spreads, then the buy price of one trader meets the sell price of another and a trade occurs.